Shoot the Book!

 Industry Programs

-Shoot the Book! is an initiative designed to turn top literary works into films — all through a lively two-day event in Cannes!
+Shoot the Book! is an initiative designed to help bring outstanding literary works to the screen — all through a lively two-day event in Cannes!

-Initiated by SCELF (Civil Society of French-Language Publishers) and the Marché du Film — Shoot the Book! presents each year a curated selection of books ripe for screen adaptation.
+Launched by SCELF (Civil Society of French-Language Publishers) and the Marché du Film in 2014, Shoot the Book! showcases a curated selection of books each year in Cannes, spotlighting the most promising literary titles ready for film adaptation.

 Pitches